CS-433/ml-project-2-copy/README.md

 Since the two .pkl file are too big for github we uploaded them on an external google drive here : [drive link](https://drive.google.com/drive/folders/1hAsNuEbsmkgaBuEapGjLKX5sa76Bc809?usp=sharing)
 This will create a csv output file containing our predictions.

-If you want to train one of our BERT models we recommend you use google COLAB, and a use a GPU (we used it with P100 GPU), more information on how to do that is is the notebook `BERT_models.ipynb` (additionally, instructions on how to create a conda virtual environment with the packages required to run run.py are indicated inside the notebook, and you can run run.py from inside it, this was done using conda version ` 4.10.3`)
+If you want to train one of our BERT models we recommend you use google COLAB, and a use a GPU (we used it with a P100 GPU), more information on how to do that is is the notebook `BERT_models.ipynb` (additionally, instructions on how to create a conda virtual environment with the packages required to run run.py are indicated inside the notebook, and you can run run.py from inside it, this was done using conda version ` 4.10.3`)

 On a GPU it takes approximately 1 minute to run, on a CPU 10 minutes.